Secret Oath: Fall campaign

 Secret Oath made her next start on September 24 in the Cotillion Stakes at PARX Racing.
 She went off as the 2-1 second choice in a field of nine.
 On a track that appeared to favor early speed, Society went to the front and opened up a large lead going into the final turn.
 Secret Oath raced in mid-pack early, then mounted a strong run to close ground as she turned into the stretch.
 She could not maintain the drive though and finished third.
 Lukas noted that Secret Oath's jockey, Luis Saez, had faced a difficult decision.
 "Do you ride for second or do you try to ride the one that is out there down?" he asked after the race. "(Secret Oath) made that big move on the middle of the turn and she is running faster than any of them.
 (Saez) had to make that move.
 The pacesetter was just too far in front."

 On November 5 in the Breeders' Cup Distaff Secret Oath finished fifth, weakening after taking the lead as the field entered the straight.
 She was no match for Malathaat who won in a three-way photo finish with Blue Stripe and Clairiere finishing third.

+Retirement

+Secret Oath was retired due to inflammation in her right front ankle.
+She is to be sold during 2023 November Sale at Fasig-Tipton.
+She was withdrawn from the same sale last year.